 They blamed Brexit, the economy, the weather, and anything else they could think of, but really anybody on one of their trips probably could have run the company better than the current management team.
 It probably didn’t help that the execs paid themselves plenty while the ship was sinking.
 “Top directors at the holiday company have been paid a combined £20m in salaries and bonuses since 2014,” said the BBC.

 Teetering travel companies in trouble can wreak havoc on the people who have trusted them with their vacation funds.
-What could the customers of Thomas Cook done differently?
-Well it’s not their fault, first of all, for trusting a tour company with such a long track record.
-If they didn’t study the financial news, they would think the company is just as stable as other long-running ones like Cox & Kings, Tauck, Abercrombie & Kent, Globus, or Apple Tours.
+What could the customers of Thomas Cook have done differently?
+Well it wasn’t really their fault, first of all, for trusting a tour company with such a long track record.
+If they didn’t study the financial news, they would have thought the company is just as stable as other long-running ones like Cox & Kings, Tauck, Abercrombie & Kent, Globus, or Apple Tours.
 Thomas Cook kept acting like everything was fine as it pursued a bailout.

 There are things you can do when plunking down your money though to hedge your bets.

 Whether you buy a one-off policy each time or get an annual policy from Allianz like I have, you’ll have someone to call for help if you get stuck or delayed.
 The more you pay the more you are covered, of course, but even a basic annual policy will at least get you back home and take care of any baggage woes.
 (On top of medical accident insurance and other perks.)

 If you’re laying out five or six figures for a vacation, you’ll want to go beyond that and read your travel insurance policy carefully.
 These days you might even want to pay extra in case you contract a deadly virus: many policies don’t cover what is now a very real possibility.